crux-arm/crux-ports-jornada7xx-arm/README.md

 > IMPORTANT NOTE:
 >
-> Native compilation to build these ports is discouraged given the limitations of this device.
+> Native compilation to build some ports of this repository is discouraged given the limitations of this device.
-> Instead it is preferable to use cross-compilation for target arm-linux-gnu
+> Instead it is preferable to use cross-compilation.
+>
+> For this reason you may find some ports which the Pkgfile file contains logic for detecting native or cross compilation.
+>

 To use these ports, download the `jornada7xx-arm.httpup` file to `/etc/ports`:
 ```